To some applicants, the lure of receiving a monthly salary after months of job hunting is so irresistible, they sign the

 You may have met one of your colleagues in your interviews, or when you were given a tour of the office.

 Now that you’re not obliged to be all-smiles and likeable, do you think you can get along with your colleagues?
-No one said you have to be best buds with your co-workers, but you should at least consider their attitude and how they’re likely to treat you.
+No one said you've got to be best buds with your co-workers, but you should at least consider their attitude and how they’re likely to treat you.

 5. Can I Work With My Future Boss Given Their Demeanor and Leadership Style?